epsi-rns/epsi-rns.github.io/_posts/desktop/2016/2016-03-21-powerline-customizing.markdown

 * [github.com/epsi-rns/dotfiles/.../powerline][dotfiles-powerline]

 All you need is to add these two configuration.
 They are theme (multiline) and colorscheme.
-And alter config.json.<br/>
+And alter <code class="code-file">config.json</code>.<br/>

-I haven't done anything yet for tmux, vim, and other powerline capabilities.<br/>
+I haven't done anything yet for tmux, and other powerline capabilities.<br/>

 -- -- --